Presentations

 It includes some live demos, showing two metalink clients (aria2c and DownThemAll) in action.

-ApacheCon EU 2008
+Talk at ApacheCon EU 2008

 The following is from a talk held at ApacheCon EU 08 about the MirrorBrain, called "Scaling Your Download Infrastructure With Your Success".
-Available as PDF:
+Available as PDF.

 Abstract: